Syntax Differences between MariaDB and SQL Server

 ALTER TABLE can be queued because a long-running statement (even a

 SELECT) required a metadata lock.
 Since this may cause troubles, sometimes we want the operation to simply fail if the wait is too long.
-This can be achieved with the WAIT and NOWAIT clauses.
+This can be achieved with the WAIT and NOWAIT clauses, whose syntax is a bit different from SQL Server.

 WITH ONLINE = ON is equivalent to MariaDB

 LOCK = NONE.
 However, note that most ALTER TABLE statements support

 ALGORITHM = INSTANT, which is non-blocking and much faster (almost instantaneous, as the syntax suggests).

 IF EXISTS, IF NOT EXISTS, OR REPLACE